PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 argument, retained residual-affine/PReLU predecessor, dead-operator-prune successor, both nested selection indices and model-only contracts, sole direct occurrence, and an unconsumed observation-only policy.

+The very-late raw residual affine fan-out call now retains its unchanged one-key dictionary as `_very_late_residual_affine_fanout_stats`.
+The target remains unconsumed and observation-only, and both model-only declarative selections remain part of the same parent tuples.

+No owner logic, unconditional pruning, schema, wrapper, direct argument, neighboring residual-affine/PReLU result, dead-operator pruning, nested route, dependency, public API, or TensorFlow boundary changed.
+The counter is not used as complete mutation evidence or to steer later cleanup.